valsdav/vbscan-school/README.md

 ## Usage and files sharing

-A folder of your file system is shared between your system and the docker: it is mounted inside the docker in the **/data** location.
-Only the files created in the **/data** directory inside the docker are visibile in the user file system outside of the docker and are persisted when the docker is stopped.
+A folder will be shared between your system and the docker processes in order to provide inputs and save the outputs.

-The folder to be mounted inside the docker is defined at the startup of the docker: repositories and data files should be placed inside that folder to make them visible inside the docker.
+The folder to be mounted inside the docker is defined at the startup: repositories and data files should be placed inside that folder to make them visible inside the docker.

+The folder is available inside the docker in the  **/data** path.
+N.B.: only files saved in the **/data** directory inside the docker are visibile outside of the docker and are **persisted when the docker is stopped**.
+Any other file created outside **/data** are not saved when the docker is stopped.

+An helper script **run.sh** has been created to help with the download and startup of the programs inside the docker image.

-To open a session run:
+To open a session follow the instructions:

 ```bash